-Serbia: Regional expansion perspectives of power utility EPS17.
-August 2015. / News Serbia Energy
+Serbia: Regional expansion perspectives of power utility EPS, News Serbia Energy

 The previous model of organization has resulted in much greater autonomy of the lower levels of management in EPS.
 New strategy plans higher form of centralization, primarily for the purpose of controlled implementation of uniform development strategy for EPS and greater cost control.